TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 What's new
 ^^^^^^^^^^

-This is the first version of this document and it still needs to grow.
-Much is still missing.
+This is the first complete version of this document.
+This does not mean that it provides an exhaustive coverage of the topic, but at least that it explores all important parts of it and that there no empty chapters left over.

 .. _credits: